booboy/100-days-of-code/r1-log.md

 Made an object that I can build on top of for nmap scripting in python.
 Spent a good chunk just looking up how to use python-nmap and testing out scans in ipython with the object.

+### R1D7
+Took a break from coding on Sunday.
+Needed to take care of some things around my apartment instead.
+Today, I ended up programming for a few hours while at work.
+I learned more about initialization of objects and about unpacking tuples.